A Little About The Recipe: Paleo Banana Quiche Squares

 A Little About: The Humble Banana

-In the interests of this, the banana quiche squares recipe, let’s have a little history lesson on… you guessed it – bananas!
+In the interests of this, the paleo banana quiche squares recipe, let’s have a little history lesson on… you guessed it – bananas!
 Did you know the bananas we eat now are not the bananas we used to eat?
 Shock, horror!
 They sneaked that one past, didn’t they!
-So, let me un-sneak the whole sordid affair, just for the purposes of a blog post.
+So, let me un-sneak the whole sordid affair, just for the purposes of entertainment through a blog post.
 You should read it, really, it will tell you how big Michael drooped…

-In times gone by, we, those beings of the human race, who, of sound mind and body, are quite prepared to consign ourselves to oblivion in our ongoing quest to destroy the planet we live on, refined the bananas of the world down to just one type.
+In times gone by, we, beings of the human race, who, of sound mind and body, are quite prepared to consign ourselves to oblivion in our ongoing quest to destroy the planet we live on, refined the bananas of the world down to just one type.
 It was the tastiest type, obviously, and its name was… the Gros Michel.
 The big Michael.
 Such an interesting name for a banana, don’t you think?
 Do we want to bet if it was a man or a woman who thought that name up?
 One also wonders what, precisely, were they doing at the time?
 But, I digress, back to the Gros Michel; apparently, these wishy-washy bananas of today cannot even compare to the banana-ery tastiness of the Gros Michel.
-It was so delicious that’s all we ever ate, and so that’s all that was ever planted – field after field of Gros Michel banana trees.
+It was so delicious that’s all we ate, and that’s all that was planted – field after field of Gros Michel banana trees.

 A few delicious years pass by.
 The banana industry is booming; money, money everywhere!
 And then, the wonder that is nature, who loves diversity and survival of the fittest, looks upon all these identical banana trees and laughs.
 Mwahahaaaa!
 And, up pops this little fungus – it just loves all those identically tasty banana trees.
 The banana trees get sick, like super sick.
 Big Michaels droop and drop everywhere.
 The fungus was unstoppable.
 No more banana trees meant no more tasty bananas.
 What to do?
 What to do?
 They had to think fast.